Hun and po: Traditional medical beliefs

 The Yin po and Yang hun were correlated with Chinese spiritual and medical beliefs.
 Hun 魂 is associated with shen 神 "spirit; god" and po 魄 with gui 鬼 "ghost; demon; devil".
 The (c.
-1st century BCE) Lingshu Jing medical text spiritually applies Wu Xing "Five Phase" theory to the Zang-fu "organs", associating the hun soul with liver (Chinese medicine) and blood, and the po soul with lung (Chinese medicine) and breath.
+1st century BCE) Lingshu Jing medical text spiritually applies Wu Xing "Five Phases" theory to the Zang-fu "organs", associating the hun soul with "liver" and blood, and the po soul with "lung" and breath.

 The Lingshu Jing also records that the hun and po souls taking flight can cause restless dreaming, and eye disorders can scatter the souls causing mental confusion.
 Han medical texts reveal that hun and po departing from the body does not necessarily cause death but rather distress and sickness.
 Brashier parallels the translation of hun and po, "If one were to put an English word to them, they are our 'wits', our ability to demarcate clearly, and like the English concept of "wits," they can be scared out of us or can dissipate in old age."